 1. The applicant shall serve all known parties with a copy of the application simultaneously with the filing of the application with the commissioner.
-If service is accomplished by mail, the applicant shall inform all known parties by telephone at the time of mailing that an application is being filed and shall inform the commissioner or his authorized representative by telephone that such notice has been given.
-However, no ex parte communication as to the merits of the proceeding may be conducted with the commissioner or his authorized representative.
+If service is accomplished by mail, the applicant shall inform all known

 2. Any party desiring to file a response to the application for review shall file a written response within five working days of service of the application.